Whatever you want to call them, if you like apples and blueberries, then you’re going to love the flavor of these!

 - vesicular stomatitis virus (VSV)

-Most of these are bovine – meaning they infect cattle – but they are very similar to human forms of herpes, influenza, rotavirus, and so forth.
+Most of the above are bovine – meaning they infect cattle – but they are similar to human forms of herpes, influenza, and rotavirus.
 These viruses were grown in the lab using cultured cow and African green monkey cells.

 Out of the 100 plants tested, only 12 demonstrated antiviral activity at non-toxic dosages.